miloszhygen/npm-tester/README.md

 # What happens when running the app
 - check node version
   - help if wrong number
+  - select installation options
+    - use nvm - link
+    - install yourself
+  - "this will install nvm" - link
+    - y/n?
+  - install correct node and set it
 - folder name
 - select type
   - default cra